abheek-pathirana/MathNet/README.md

 - Modular design with task-specialist models and dynamic routing via gating network.
 - Efficient, lightweight, and suitable for resource-constrained environments.
 - Includes tool-calling mechanism for precise arithmetic evaluations.
+- The models are capable of 3 digit 2 number arithmetic to a certain extent.
+- models can answer certain word problems (ex. if a man has 2 cats and gets 3 more how much does he have?)

 ## Repository Structure